 - Black female intravenous drug users

 Heterosexual men aren’t even listed on the chart of new HIV infections, as the rate of new infections is too low to note.
-In fact, as explained below, there has never been a documented case of a straight man contracting HIV through heterosexual intercourse.
+In fact, as explained below in the excellent Details expose, there has never been a documented case of a straight man contracting HIV through heterosexual intercourse.

 HIV is really hard to transmit.
 HIV does not penetrate the skin barrier.
 HIV need an “open route” into the skin.